rails/rails/guides/source/configuring.md

 * `config.autoload_paths` accepts an array of paths from which Rails will autoload constants.
 Default is all directories under `app`.

 * `config.cache_classes` controls whether or not application classes and modules should be reloaded on each request.
-Defaults to false in development mode, and true in test and production modes.
+Defaults to `false` in development mode, and `true` in test and production modes.
 Can also be enabled with `threadsafe!`.

 * `config.action_view.cache_template_loading` controls whether or not templates should be reloaded on each request.
 Defaults to whatever is set for `config.cache_classes`.

 * `config.cache_store` configures which cache store to use for Rails caching.
 Options include one of the symbols `:memory_store`, `:file_store`, `:mem_cache_store`, `:null_store`, or an object that implements the cache API.
 Defaults to `:file_store` if the directory `tmp/cache` exists, and to `:memory_store` otherwise.

 * `config.colorize_logging` specifies whether or not to use ANSI color codes when logging information.
-Defaults to true.
+Defaults to `true`.

 * `config.consider_all_requests_local` is a flag.
-If true then any error will cause detailed debugging information to be dumped in the HTTP response, and the `Rails::Info` controller will show the application runtime context in `/rails/info/properties`. `true` by default in development and test environments, and `false` in production mode.
+If `true` then any error will cause detailed debugging information to be dumped in the HTTP response, and the `Rails::Info` controller will show the application runtime context in `/rails/info/properties`. `true` by default in development and test environments, and `false` in production mode.
 For finer-grained control, set this to `false` and implement `local_request?` in controllers to specify which requests should provide debugging information on errors.

 * `config.console` allows you to set class that will be used as console you run `rails console`.
 It's best to run it in `console` block: